fpatano/visualquerybuilder/scripts/README.md

 # Visual Query Builder - Development Scripts

-These scripts help you manage the development environment, especially useful after computer sleeps or when you need a fresh start.
+These scripts help you manage the development environment locally.
+For production deployment, see the main README.md for CI/CD instructions.

 ## Quick Commands